| Title: | Plot Data on Oceanographic Maps using 'ggplot2' |

 Logical indicating whether spatial data should be returned instead of names of spatial data objects. |

-should be defined as lists with (at least) following names (everything should be provided as characters):
+Custom shapefiles for basemap should be defined as lists with (at least) following names (everything should be provided as characters):

 land Name of the object containing land polygons.
 Required.

 glacier Name of the object containing glacier polygons.
-Use NULL
+Use NULL if glaciers are not needed.

 bathy Name of the object containing land polygons.
-Use NULL
+Use NULL if bathymetry is not needed.

 All linked spatial data objects must be in same projection.
 High-resolution pre-made data are still under development and may not be available.
-Pre-made shapefiles contain additional elements that are used in the basemap
+Pre-made shapefiles contain additional elements that are used in the basemap function, but not required for custom shapefile datasets.

-.
+Returns a data frame of provided pre-made shapefiles, if name = "all".
 Returns a shapefile list containing the information for a particular map otherwise.

 Mikko Vihtakari